 “Vitamin D might protect against severe COVID-19 infection”. – Professor Lina Zgaga, Associate Professor in Epidemiology, School of Medicine, Trinity College, and senior researcher on the study.

 A group of researchers at the Royal College of Physicians sought to discover the mechanism behind low vitamin D levels and COVID-19 infections5.
-They found that a principal defense against inflammation and viral infections are T regulatory lymphocytes (Tregs).
-Low Treg concentrations are reported in COVID-19 patients and can be increased with vitamin D supplementation.
+They found that a principal defense against inflammation and viral infections is T regulatory lymphocytes (Tregs).
+Low Treg concentrations are reported in people with COVID-19 and can be increased with vitamin D supplementation.
 Low vitamin D levels are strongly associated with an increased risk of upper respiratory tract infections, obesity, and diabetes, all of which increase an individual’s susceptibility to COVID-19.

 A study at the University of Alabama at Birmingham also explored how vitamin D levels might lead to an increased risk of COVID-19 infection6.
 They found that active forms of vitamin D can inhibit the replication and expansion of COVID-19.
 Vitamin D, along with lumisterol, can block specific enzymes (RdRP and Mrpo) required for the SARS-CoV-2 life cycle.
 The study used predicted binding affinities and specific interactions to identify that vitamin D and lumisterol are binding partners of COVID-19 and can act as enzyme inhibitors to prevent further COVID-19 infection.
 Vitamin D and lumisterol, acting as enzyme inhibitors, present a novel approach to antiviral drug therapy, especially because vitamin D is low-cost and easily accessible.

 Vitamin D deficiency has been known to put individuals at a higher risk for viral and bacterial respiratory infections, but its connection to COVID-19 infections and their severity is novel.
 Several studies have concluded that low levels of vitamin D increase the risk of a COVID-19 infection and that COVID-19 patients have a higher prevalence of vitamin D deficiency than the overall population.
 Other studies have explored the use of vitamin D supplementation as a preventative measure for COVID-19 infections, which has proved to be effective.
-And further, some studies have explored the mechanism behind the connection between vitamin D and COVID-19, with conclusions pointing to T regulatory lymphocytes and vitamin D’s enzyme inhibition abilities.
+Further, some studies have explored the mechanism behind the connection between vitamin D and COVID-19, with conclusions pointing to T regulatory lymphocytes and vitamin D’s enzyme inhibition abilities.

 Recently, several studies have associated low vitamin D levels with a higher risk of contracting COVID-19.
 Existing research on vitamin D shows its promise as a contributing factor in COVID-19 infections and the potential use of supplements as a preventative measure.
 Further investigation is necessary, however, to determine if it is possible to use vitamin D supplements to prevent COVID-19 infection and to utilize vitamin D as an enzyme inhibitor in antiviral drug therapy.